-Yes, there are decisions that have gone against Arsenal that should have gone the other way.
-There are also decisions in Arsenal’s favour that were wrong.
+Yes, there are decisions that go against Arsenal that should have gone the other way.
+There are also decisions in Arsenal’s favour that are wrong.
 It’s a fallacy to think that there are big decisions and small decisions in football, when in fact any decision – even a throw given to the wrong side – can lead to a goal a few seconds later.
 We only know with hindsight what’s a big decision.
 Even a wrongly-awarded penalty could be missed from the spot (though not against Arsenal for the last four or five years, see previous post).
-However, off the top of my head, things that pundits will say are big decisions in Arsenal’s favour this season include Mustafi scoring from an offside position against Spurs (ref: Mike Dean, by the way) and a rather soft last-minute penalty against Burnley that led to an Arsenal win.
-There are many more, but they’re not included in video compilations put together by conspiracy-loving fans of the club, because that doesn’t really fit their narrative.

 We all know Wayne Rooney dived in that match to win the penalty that gave Utd the lead.
 That is not in dispute.
 We also know that some fouls on Arsenal players were not given, or if they were, were not deemed worthy of a card by Mike Riley.
 The only question some Arsenal fans seem to ask is whether Riley was incompetent or bent.

-Here are some tweets on the subject from Arsenal fans recently:
+Here are some tweets on the subject from Arsenal fans:

 - “It’s hard to watch Mike Riley’s performance when we lost that 50th game up at Old Trafford and not come to the conclusion that the match was fixed.
 So many terrible decisions went against us that day”